adobe/aio-cli-plugin-aem-cloud-service-migration/README.md

 Once the necessary dependencies are installed:

 * Add the necessary configurations for executing a particular tool.
 Refer to [config](./config/README.md) for more details.
-* Execute the required tool via the `aio` command.
+* Execute the required tool via the `aio` command (NOTE : Executing any tool would require an administartor session).
 * Check the `target` folder for refactored code or configurations, summary report and tool execution logs.

 # Commands